CrowTRobot9k/PetTracker/PetTracker.Server/CONNECTION_POOLING.md

 ## Overview

-Connection pooling has been implemented to improve database performance and scalability by reusing database connections instead of creating new ones for each request.
+Two levels of pooling have been implemented to improve database performance and scalability:

+1. **SQL Server Connection Pooling**: Reuses database connections at the driver level
+2. **Entity Framework Core DbContext Pooling**: Reuses DbContext instances to reduce object creation overhead

 ## Configuration